Grilled Salmon Recipe

 Another good way to tell if salmon is done is to flake the meat with a fork.
 If it flakes apart easily then it’s done!

-grilled salmon on a cutting board
+cooked salmon on board with lemons

 What Sides Are Good With Salmon?

-As you can see by our pictures here, we like a combination of a starch and a veg.
+As you can see by our pictures here, we like a combination of a starch and a vegetables.
 Roasted asparagus and steamed potatoes are what we had on hand, but there are a ton of great options!

-grilled salmon recipe with asparagus and potatoes
+grilled salmon on plate with vegetables and lemons

 Tips For The BEST Grilled Salmon!